Cleft Lip and Palate

 - Having a sibling, parent or other close relative born with an oral-facial cleft

 Pregnant women and women who are likely to become pregnant can do the following to help prevent oral-facial clefts in their unborn children:

-- Consume 400 micrograms of folic acid every day.
-Folic acid intake may include a daily multivitamin and eating foods containing folic acid, such as:
+- Consume 400 micrograms of folic acid every day and eat foods containing folic acid, such as:

 - Fruits and orange juice

 - Pasta, rice, bread, flour and cereals